DW01/traktor-docs/engine/animation.md

 };
 ```

-You typically don't work with these classes directly—they're managed by the animation system—but understanding the structure helps when debugging or creating custom animation tools.
+You typically don't work with these classes directly.
+They're managed by the animation system.
+But understanding the structure helps when debugging or creating custom animation tools.

 ## Best Practices